pkp/pkp-docs/learning-ojs/3.5/reviewer/en/index.md

 * **Decline Submission**: Doesn’t fit the requirements of the journal and is unsuitable for publication.
 * **See Comments**: If none of the above recommendations are suitable, you can leave a comment for the editor detailing your thoughts.

-> Note: Not all options above may be available to you depending on the journal’s settings.
+> Note: Some options may not available to you depending on the journal’s settings.
 {:.tip}

 ## Use Discussions to Communicate With Editors {#review-discussion}